c3g/genpipes_in_a_container/README.md

 BIND_LIST=
 ```

-`GEN_SHARED_CVMFS` will hold a cache for GiaC [CVMFS](https://cernvm.cern.ch/portal/filesystem) system, it will hold the genomes and software being used by Genpipes.
-This folder will grow with Genpipes usage.
+`GEN_SHARED_CVMFS` will hold a cache for GiaC [CVMFS](https://cernvm.cern.ch/portal/filesystem) system, it will hold the genomes and software being used by GenPipes.
+This folder will grow with GenPipes usage.
 You can delete it in between usage, but keep in mind that once deleted it will need to be rebuild by downloading data form the internet.

-`BIND_LIST` is a list of file system, separated by comma, you need Genpipes to have access to, by default, only your $HOME is mounted.
+`BIND_LIST` is a list of file system, separated by comma, you need GenPipes to have access to, by default, only your $HOME is mounted.
 For example if you are on an HPC system with a `/scratch` and `/data` space, you would have `BIND_LIST=/scratch,/data`.
 The string will be fed to Singularity `--bind` option, see `singularity --help` for more details.

 You do not need any other setup on your machine.